 Context Menu Commands

-Navigates to the declaration of a selected symbol in the source code.
-Equivalent to double-clicking a node in the window.
+Navigates to the declaration of a selected symbol in the source code, equivalent to double-clicking.

 Navigates to the base type or method of a selected symbol.

 Navigates to a derived class or overriding method of a selected symbol.

 A context-sensitive submenu that displays the list of refactorings available for the item.